 Although Linux has been successful for years as a server platform, the joke among supporters of the Linux desktop has always been “next year will be the year of the Linux desktop”.
 Valve’s work on SteamOS will finally make that a sort of reality.
 Gabe Newell has been vocal about migrating away from Windows because the mess that is Windows 8, and it appears that developers are becoming increasingly frustrated.
 Steam for Linux has already made it possible to play hundreds of games on Linux with no additional effort - expect to see this number continue to grow in 2014.
 These games will prove a necessary component as Valve goes head to head against Microsoft and Sony for control of the living room.
 Along the way Valve will pick up something that Linux users have longed for - support for Netflix.

-- Dual operating system tablets will land with a resounding thud
+- Dual operating systems will land with a resounding thud

 Continuing with discussion of the woes of Windows 8 - we’re hearing that many vendors plan on announcing dual platform tablets at CES.
 I’m going down right now and saying that this is a stupid idea that will fail in the marketplace.
 End users don’t want to think about having to reboot a tablet to switch between Android and Windows.
 They just want it to work.
 The added cost of the dual platform tablets, combined with the fact that I’m certain they’ll have uniformly terrible user experiences and build qualities, ensures that this is an idea that is dead on arrival.